wesleylhandy/scribo/README.md

 ###Known Issues

-Currently, IMDB does not provide a public API.
-Alternatively, the OMDBAPI (http://www.omdbapi.com) is currently experiencing problems and is unaccessible. :grimacing: (Date: 02/07/2017).
+~~Currently, IMDB does not provide a public API.
+Alternatively, the OMDBAPI (http://www.omdbapi.com) is currently experiencing problems and is unaccessible. :grimacing: (Date: 02/07/2017).~~ (Date: 02/09/2017)